Luigian/Php_Piscine/day00/ex01/README.md

 # Day00 - EX01 : Mendeleïev

 ## Description
-Creation of a Periodic Table following specific visual requisites.
+Creation of a periodic table following specific visual requisites.

 ## Installation
 `open mendeleiev.html` | Open the page in the web browser.